jthibault03/hearby/README.md

 The app will open at `http://localhost:3000`

-### (Note)
+### Note

-Our mock data file is included in our github repository.
-To generate a new dataset, you need to make a `.env` file in the `web-app` directory with the following Spotify Developer account credential information:
+This is a note on the mock dataset included in the github repository.
+For demo testing, this note can be ignored.
+If you wish to generate a new dataset (e.g. different number of songs, certain popularity only, etc), you need to make a `.env` file in the `web-app` directory with the following Spotify Developer account credential information:
 ```
 SPOTIFY_CLIENT_ID= ...
 SPOTIFY_CLIENT_SECRET= ...